AliceWonderMiscreations/ContentSecurityPolicy/README.md

 inline scripts are legitimate or the result of a code injection.

-With JS/CSS in external files, the browser can look at the CSP policy and make sure they are being served from a source that is allowed.
+With JS/CSS in external files, the browser can look at the CSP policy and make sure they are being served from a source that is allowed, it usually is much harder for an attacker to upload a malicious script such that it can be used as an external resource on a domain the security policy allows than it is for them to find am XSS injection vector.

 Obviously the best thing to do is simply not use any inline JavaScript and CSS and new web applications should be developed that way (jQuery makes it a